 Participants were recruited via a university-managed participant pool of families in a major U.S. city.
-In February - April 2019 (T1 or pre-pandemic), parents of children aged 2 to 11 years were randomly selected from this pool to receive an email inviting them to complete an online survey.
+In February-April 2019 (T1 or pre-pandemic), parents of children aged 2-11 years were randomly selected from this pool to receive an email inviting them to complete an online survey.
 Two-hundred and forty-six of these participants indicated they would be willing to be contacted for a follow-up study.
-In May - July 2020 (T2 or post-onset), after the COVID-19 pandemic hit, these participants were contacted again via email with a link to a new survey.
+In May-July 2020 (T2 or post-onset), after the COVID-19 pandemic hit, these participants were contacted again via email with a link to a new survey.
 Altogether, 169 participants responded to the survey again, two of whom took the survey twice, and only 131 of those participants responded for the same child (deduced by date of birth and parent initials).
 One participant was removed because they lived in a different country and one was removed because they had over 35% missing data, resulting in a final sample size of 129.
 The original 246 participants, 169 re-responders, and final 129 sample did not differ in terms of parent education, family income, child age, or child gender.
 Only families meeting the age criteria were sent the e-mail link, and there were no exclusion criteria.

-Parents included 127 mothers and 2 fathers ( $M{2020 Age} = 39.4$ , $SD{2020 Age} = 4.34$ , Range =29-50) of children described in 2020 as 64 girls, 64 boys, and 1 nonbinary child ( $M{2020\,Age}$ = 6.14, $SD{2020 Age} = 2.21$ , Range = 2.33 - 12.75).
-One participant indicated a different gender for their child in 2020 - given that gender is not an integral part of our analyses, they were kept in the sample.
+Parents included 127 mothers and 2 fathers $(M{\rm 2020~Age}=39.4,~SD{\rm 2020~Age}=4.34,~{\rm Range}=29{\rm -}50)$ of children described in 2020 as 64 girls, 64 boys, and 1 nonbinary child $(M{2020 \text{ Age}} = 6.14, SD{2020 \text{ Age}} = 2.21,$ Range = 2.33-12.75).
+One participant indicated a different gender for their child in 2020-given that gender is not an integral part of our analyses, they were kept in the sample.
 Descriptions of age ranges at both time points are provided in Table 1.
-The average participant family income at T1 was \$125,000 - \$149,999 (Min = < \$25,000, Max = \$200,000+), which is relevant to the types of devices available to children and stressors faced by the family during the pandemic (Cluver et al., 2020).
-For 86.8% of the families, both parent and child were mono-ethnically White and non-Hispanic/Latino.
-Of the children, 90.7% were White; 4.6% were Hispanic/Latino; 0.8% were Black/African-American; and 8.5% were multiethnic (combinations of Black/African-American, White, and Asian ethnicities).
-At T1, there were between 1 and 4 children in the home (average = 2), and 95.3% of participating parents were married to the target child's other parent.
+The average participant family income at T1 was \$125,000-\$149,999 (Min = <\$25,000, Max = \$200,000+), which is relevant to the types of devices available to children and stressors faced by the family during the pandemic (Cluver et al., 2020).
+For 86.8% of the families, both parent and child were monoethnically White and non-Hispanic/Latino.
+Of the children, 90.7% were White; 4.6% were Hispanic/Latino; 0.8% were Black/African American; and 8.5% were multiethnic (combinations of Black/African American, White, and Asian ethnicities).
+At T1, there were between one and four children in the home (average = 2), and 95.3% of participating parents were married to the target child's other parent.
 At T1, 58.1% of the parents had at least some graduate school; 34.9% had a Bachelor's degree; 5.4% had some college; and 1.6% had "other."
-The sample demographic characteristics are largely due to convenience sampling and the demographics of the universityMEDIA USE AND COVID-19 managed participant pool, which we note as a limitation of the study's generalizability.
-See Table 1 for full descriptive statistics of relevant study variables (and see Supp.
-B for correlations between all variables).n Additionally, most children were enrolled in school at the time of data collection and their use of media for distance learning was assessed: in May or June 2020, six (4.7%) were not in virtual school; 30 (23.3%) participated in virtual schooling for less than an hour/day; 27 (20.9%) participated between 1-2 hours/day; 23 (17.8%) participated for 3-4 hours/day; five (3.9%) participated for 5-6 hours per day; and one (0.8%) participated for 9+ hours/day.
+The sample demographic characteristics are largely due to convenience sampling and the demographics of the university-managed participant pool, which we note as a limitation of the study's generalizability.
+See Table 1 for full descriptive statistics of relevant study variables (and see Supporting Information B for correlations between all variables).
+Additionally, most children were enrolled in school at the time of data collection and their use of media for distance learning was assessed: in May or June 2020, six (4.7%) were not in virtual school; 30 (23.3%) participated in virtual schooling for less than an hour/day; 27 (20.9%) participated between 1 and 2 h/day; 23 (17.8%) participated for 3-4 h/day; five (3.9%) participated for 5-6 h per day; and one (0.8%) participated for 9+ h/day.